Fed's Rosengren: trimming bond-buying would be 'premature'

 The Fed, which has kept short-term rates near zero since December 2008, has been buying Treasuries and mortgage-backed securities to push down long-term borrowing costs and encourage investment and hiring.

-“If the economy evolves as expected, policy should in my view include only a very slow removal of accommodation over the next several years - and that should only occur when the data ratify our forecast for an improvement in real GDP and employment,” Rosengren told the Lake Champlain Regional Chamber in South Burlington, Vt.
+“If the economy evolves as expected, policy should in my view include only a very slow removal of accommodation over the next several years - and that should only occur when the data ratify our forecast for an improvement in real GDP and employment,” Rosengren said in remarks prepared for delivery to the Lake Champlain Regional Chamber in South Burlington, Vt.

 Economists and market investors had thought Fed Chairman Ben Bernanke would use the September meeting to begin the process of phasing out the Fed’s asset buying that has swollen the central bank’s balance sheet to $3.6 trillion over nearly five years.